kagisearch/kagi-docs/docs/kagi/company/index.md

 More Kagi assets are available on the [Kagi Assets](https://kagi.com/assets) page.

-People sometimes ask why does Kagi have a "g" logo in the Google ballpark rather than a "k"?
+People sometimes ask: why does Kagi have a "g" logo in the Google ballpark rather than a "k"?

 Our designer insisted the Kagi logo is "anchored" in the letter "g," and we had to agree.
 Besides, we can't let Google own the letter "g" too, can we? ;)